 - Difficult to compare benchmarks.
-An effective third party has experience with benchmarks and best practices.
+An active third party has experience with benchmarks and best practices.
 Benchmarks can be established comparing your business to other high performing companies, both generally and in the same vertical.
 For example, is your Agility leading to the business results your competitors are achieving?

 - Failing to go deep enough.
 Often it is too easy to focus on the symptoms and not the root causes.
 A third party can leverage the right techniques to point out issues that may not be obvious.
 For example, one company wanted to focus on test automation to improve quality, but it turned out to be the wrong approach after a deep dive.

 - Not sure where to start.
-Leaders may have many issues continuously thrown at them and it can be difficult to know where to begin to address them.
+Leaders may have many issues continuously thrown at them, and it can be challenging to know where to begin to address them.
 A third party can put an objective lens on the issues and help rank them.
 It might be that making a few small organizational structure changes can have a quick impact, such as moving Product Owners closer to engineering.

 - Mapping technological needs to the business.
-Engineers often have difficulty thinking about their effect on the business.
+Engineers often have difficulty thinking about their effect on the market.
 For example, what pay-off will a refactoring effort provide?
 An objective third party consulting team is not afraid to make wild suggestions for improvement while continuously factoring in business needs, and is used to performing this mapping.

 - New leaders.
-A new C-Level, VP or Director in the organization can be overwhelmed while trying to come up-to-speed, but at the same time, the Board of Directors is anxious for improvement.
+A new C-Level, VP, or Director in the organization can be overwhelmed while trying to come up-to-speed, but at the same time, the Board of Directors is anxious for improvement.
 A courageous leader is not afraid to call for help to generate results in a more timely fashion.
 The exercise can make them look great with a limited cash outlay.

 - Understand the business and technology.
 Every business is unique.
 Should your software development practices automatically move to Agile because “everyone else is doing it”?
 Not necessarily.
 A third party can help you figure that out.

 - Help you define the future you aspire to.
 Know the results you want to see before we even find the problems.
 Ask the right questions in advance.
 What measurable results are you hoping to achieve?
 That informs the plan in the end.
-A third party can help think through questions that may not be as obvious and then supply you with the appropriate metrics for success.
+A third party can help think through issues that may not be as obvious and then supply you with the appropriate metrics for success.

 - Find root causes.
 Why is customer satisfaction down?
 Is it quality issues?
 Is it slow deployments?
 It is product usability?

 - Help identify the top issues.
 You have some solutions, but what to do first?
-What improvements provide the largest gain in business value or ROI for the most reasonable cost?
+What improvements provide the most significant gain in business value or ROI for the most reasonable cost?
 A third party helps you figure it out.
 How to address quality?
 Is it hiring the right people, enhancing development practices, installing the right tools, or something else?